LunarCodeZ/SchooLearn/README.md

 # SchooLearn
-A simple Indonesian website that will be used for learning.
+A simple Indonesian website that will be used for learning purposes.